NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 An example daisy chaining environment is provided in [/test-suite/daisy-chaining/](/test-suite/daisy-chaining), and each environment variable described within [Inbound message queue variables](#inbound-message-queue-variables).

+### Retrying and DLQ
+When a message is received the adaptor will try to send an ACK.
+In case if it is not possible due to a runtime exception, the adaptor will keep retrying as per the threshold setup in the config file.
+When the number of retries is exhausted then the message will be sent to a dead letter queue.

 [GP2GP Adaptor]: https://github.com/nhsconnect/integration-adaptor-gp2gp

 ### Broker Requirements